Hai Van Pass, a motorcycle, an Easy Rider and me. From Hue to Hoi An. Crossing the Hai Van Pass in Vietnam That was the plan.

 (with numerous stops e.g. in the mountains, Da Nang, Marble Mountains)

-Optional: Visit to the imperial tombs in Hue (small extra charge)
+Optional: Visit to the imperial tombs in Hue (for a small surcharge)